 Our Core Values

-Secretary-General Garrett Williams and Executive Director Halle Hagan hope to build on NAIMUN’s five decades of excellence by adapting the conference to the character of the contemporary Model UN circuit, while staying true to GIRA’s and NAIMUN’s history and mission.
+Secretary-General Christian Mesa and Executive Director Carley Mambuca hope to build on NAIMUN’s over five decades of excellence by adapting the conference to the character of the contemporary Model UN circuit, while staying true to GIRA’s and NAIMUN’s history and mission.

 Student Empowerment: We believe that every student who comes to NAIMUN should walk away more proficient in the critical 21st century skills of public speaking, leadership, and writing.
 The staffers are relentless in this pursuit, striving to ensure that every delegate gets to speak, that every student can guide discussion and lead, and most importantly, that every delegation has the opportunity to contribute.
 Because these abilities are incredibly important, the weekend is used to sharpen every delegate’s skills to the best of each committee’s potential, be it speaking in front of hundred in a large General Assembly, or leading by forging consensus in a small crisis committee.
 NAIMUN is so much than a run-of-the-mill Model UN conference because it, along with its parent organization GIRA, actively goes above and beyond the call of duty to see the success and empowerment of all attendees.

-Integrating Technological Changes: NAIMUN LIV will continue to build upon the use and integration of technology both before and during conference.
-Whether using technology pre-conference to connect delegates and Georgetown staffers, or in-conference to increase opportunities for engagement in larger committees or advance the crisis elements in smaller committees, NAIMUN LIV hopes to stay ahead of the curve technologically.
+Integrating Technological Changes: NAIMUN LV will continue to build upon the use and integration of technology both before and during conference.
+Whether using technology pre-conference to connect delegates and Georgetown staffers, or in-conference to increase opportunities for engagement in larger committees or advance the crisis elements in smaller committees, NAIMUN LV hopes to stay ahead of the curve technologically.